lrspeiser/Cedar-Notebook/README.md

 The LLM is the planner and router.
 Each turn:
 1) The system sends a transcript of prior turns plus your latest input to the model.
 2) The model returns a JSON decision: an action and args, or a final `user_output` string.
-3) If the action is a tool call, CedarCLI validates the args, executes the tool, persists artifacts, and pushes a compact result back into the next turn’s context.
+3) If the action is a tool call, CedarCLI validates the args, executes the tool, persists artifacts, and pushes a compact result back into the next turn's context.
 If the action is `more_from_user`, it surfaces a concise question to you.
 4) The loop continues (up to 30 turns) until the model emits a final `user_output`, at which point CedarCLI writes a card and exits.

+### Critical Architecture Decisions
+- **Julia Output Enforcement**: The system prompt explicitly requires `println()` in all Julia code to ensure outputs are captured
+- **Feedback Loop**: Tool execution results are always sent back to the LLM as `tool_context` in the next turn
+- **Final Answer Requirement**: After tool execution, the LLM must provide a final answer action
+- **Error Recovery**: stderr and error states are captured and fed back to enable self-correction

 **Important files**
 - `crates/cedar-core/src/agent_loop.rs` — Orchestrates the loop, validates model tool args, dispatches tools, persists “cards”, and feeds results back to the model.